Birch-san/box2d-wasm/docs/user-data.md

 If you've used Box2D before, you may recall that it has a concept of userData (see `b2Body#GetUserData()` and `b2BodyUserData`).
 We cannot make use of this system easily in `box2d-wasm`; it would require modifying the WASM heap (e.g. with API calls into the C++ program).
 We've not exposed any helpers to modify the Box2D userData because it's difficult and not very useful (you'd be very limited in what kinds of information you could store on it).

+Let's explore other ways to store your metadata.

-You'll also find that you cannot safely assign properties to the JS objects that you receive from `box2d-wasm`.
+You'll find that you **cannot** safely assign properties to the JS objects that you receive from `box2d-wasm`.
 The following is dangerous:

 ```js
 const body = world.CreateBody(bd);